So you’re wondering, how do you start a blog?

 Whatever you do, make sure your theme is “responsive,” which means it automatically adjusts to look good on any device.
 Since more than half of website visits are made on mobile phones, this is crucial for your blog’s aesthetic.

-6. Create a header
+6. Create a blog header

 I think it’s always worth getting a custom header for a new blog.